 Audrey loves the ways that VIPIRG engages students on issues around sustainability, poverty, and harm reduction and would love to be contribute to this work.
 Also, VIPIRG is made up of a lovely community which I would love to be part of!

-Originally from Brooklyn, NY, Colin is excited to be part of a community that can enact meaningful change.
+Originally from Brooklyn, NY, Colin is a Georgraphy student at UVic.
+He is excited to be part of a community that can enact meaningful change.
 He is looking forward to working on VIPIRG's gardening and compost project.

 Tessa is a third year economics student at the University of Victoria, and is currently one of the volunteer office coordinators for the UVSS Third Space Feminist Collective.
 She has been politically active since she was a teenager, both for partisan groups as well as community based activism.

 "I've spent a year working across the hall and admiring the working being done and now I'd like to be a part of it.
 I'd love to support more projects related to food security at a community level, interactive art projects, and collaborative learning."